A closer look

 Exhibit 1: The Range of Family Office Capabilities

-The Range of Family Office Capabilities
+The Range of Family Office Capabilities -- activate to enhance object.

 Investment Management: Investment strategy and research, Customized asset allocation, Internal and external portfolios, Asset advisory